Emily-Nilsen/promptutor/src/pages/docs/business.md

 Sit commodi iste iure molestias qui amet voluptatem sed quaerat.
 Nostrum aut pariatur.
 Sint ipsa praesentium dolor error cumque velit tenetur.

-### Enhance and achieve
+### Achieve success

-Sit commodi iste iure molestias qui amet voluptatem sed quaerat.
-Nostrum aut pariatur.
-Sint ipsa praesentium dolor error cumque velit tenetur quaerat exercitationem.
-Consequatur et cum atque mollitia qui quia necessitatibus.
+Get customized recommendations to optimize your pursuits and achieve your goals effectively, empowering your path to success.

 {% callout type="warning" title="Prompt formula" %}
-Could you share some recommendations on enhancing [subject] with the aim of achieving [objective]?
+Could you share some recommendations on enhancing [subject] to achieve [objective]?
 {% /callout %}

 {% callout title="Example 1" %}
-Could you share some recommendations on enhancing public speaking abilities with the aim of achieving more impactful presentations?
+Could you share some recommendations on enhancing public speaking abilities to achieve more impactful presentations?
 {% /callout %}

 {% callout title="Example 2" %}
-Could you share some recommendations on enhancing creativity and innovation within a company with the aim of achieving a competitive advantage in the market?
+Could you share some recommendations on enhancing creativity and innovation within a company to achieve a competitive advantage in the market?
 {% /callout %}

 {% callout title="Example 3" %}
-Could you share some recommendations on enhancing customer service practices with the aim of achieving greater customer satisfaction?
+Could you share some recommendations on enhancing customer service practices to achieve greater customer satisfaction?
 {% /callout %}

-### DIY skill proficiency
+### Self-taught expertise

-Sit commodi iste iure molestias qui amet voluptatem sed quaerat.
-Nostrum aut pariatur.
-Sint ipsa praesentium dolor error cumque velit tenetur quaerat exercitationem.
-Consequatur et cum atque mollitia qui quia necessitatibus.
+Attain practical expertise in your chosen skill using effective self-learning methods without formal courses or community involvement, fostering individual growth and accomplishment.

 {% callout type="warning" title="Prompt formula" %}
 How can one effectively learn or practice [specific skill] in practical ways, without the need for formal courses or community involvement?